webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Creatures-NPCs/Skeleton.md

 ---
 aliases:
 - Skeleton
 tags:
 - Compendium/CSRD/en/Creatures-NPCs
 - Creature
 - Creature/Kind/Creature
 - Creature/Level/2
 - Creature/Armor/1
 - Creature/Health/6
-title: Skeleton
-collection: Creatures-NPCs
-kind: Compendium
 ---

 ## Skeleton
 Skeletons are animated bones without much sense of self-preservation.
 They enjoy a crucial advantage over living creatures in one important and often exploited area: skeletons are dead shots with ranged weapons.
 They have no breath, no heartbeat, and no shaking hands to contend with as they release a shot, which means that skeletons armed with ranged weapons are something to be feared.